niemopen/niem-naming-design-rules/ndr6src.md

 ```
 <figcaption><a name="ex5-4">Example 5-4: A data property in an XML and JSON message</a></figcaption>

-Going the other way, augmenting a reused datatype turns it into a literal class.
+Going the other way, augmenting a reused datatype with an attribute property turns it into a literal class.
 For example, `nc:PersonUnionCategoryCodeType` is a datatype in the NIEM model, and `nc:PersonUnionCategoryCode` is a data property with that datatype.
 [Example 5-5](#ex5-5) shows the datatype representation in CMF and XSD; [example 5-6](#ex5-6) shows the data property in an XML and JSON message.

 ```
 <Restriction structures:id="nc.PersonUnionCategoryCodeType">      | <xs:complexType name="PersonUnionCategoryCodeType">